MichaelCurrin/dev-resources/resources/web/lighthouse.md

 ### Browser

-In your dev tools for your browser, you can run a Lighthouse check on a page.
+With this approach, you can run a Lighthouse check on a page using your own hardware to test and get a report.

+In your local Chrome browser, open dev tools and find the Lighthouse section.

 See [Run Lighthouse in Chrome DevTools](https://developers.google.com/web/tools/lighthouse#devtools) instructions.

 No extra downloading or coding needed.

+An advantage is that you don't rely on an external service.
+You can run it as often as you like.

+You can tweak the settings to simulate a slower internet connection and device.

-The disadvantage is that it is limited by your machine's resources and your internet speed.
+The disadvantage is that it is affected by your machine's resources and your internet speed.
+So your results may not be consistent over time.
+And also if your specs are really powerful or weak, you won't getting results close to what the average user out in the world sees.

-### Lighthouse CI
+### Lighthouse CI tool

+Open source tool you can run to automate running Lighthouse checks in a browser without manual effort.
+This works both locally and run in the cloud, even on schedule.

 - [GoogleChrome/lighthouse-ci](https://github.com/GoogleChrome/lighthouse-ci)
 - [Getting started](https://github.com/GoogleChrome/lighthouse-ci/blob/master/docs/getting-started.md)

-### GitHub Actions
+### CI with GitHub Actions

 Run Lighthouse checks on schedule in the cloud for free.

+This builds on the Lighthouse CI section above but automates with GitHub Actions as the cloud runner.

 - [Search: Lighthouse](https://github.com/marketplace?query=lighthouse) in the GH Actions marketplace

-Focus on `lighthouse-check`.
+Focus on `lighthouse-check` section.

 - [action](https://github.com/marketplace/actions/lighthouse-check) page
 - [foo-software/lighthouse-check-action](https://github.com/foo-software/lighthouse-check-action) repo